Sport Fishing License for Alaska Seniors (2026)

 senior fishing exemptions explained

-Warning: A free senior card does not protect you from penalties if you break bag limits, closures, or reporting rules.
+Warning: A free senior PID does not exempt you from bag limits, closures, annual limits, reporting duties, or fishery-specific permit requirements.

 Where to Obtain and Replace Senior Fishing Credentials